Know which AI wrote

 Team dashboard

-Real visibility without self-reporting.
+Real visibility.
+No self-reporting.

 rishav